-Ladies & Gentlemen, please direct y our attention to the lanes wl here, represent ing the District Athletic Board will p resent today's/tonight's D istrict Runner-Up and District Champion aw ards along with and the Princ ipal/Athletic Director s of the respective sch nools.
-First, for the 2021-22 District Runner -Up When your name is called, please st ep forward to be recognized.
-(Member of coaching staff puts individuo Please give the presenter time for each o each individual, or the individual may medal then nselves.
-District Champion And now, the 2021-22 District Cham pion in Division, the · When your name is called, please step forward to be recognized.
-(Member of coaching staff puts individuo Please give the presenter time for each o - each individual, or the individual may medal them nselves.
-(After presenting) Congratulations to the who will now a advance to the State Tournament at Wayne e Webb's Columbus Bowl on · Thanks to (site name) and (manager) for serving as a host for the District Championship.
-Thank yo ou for your attendance and s upport of Ohio High School Student-Athlete es and please travel home safely.
+Ladies & Gentle men, please direct your att tention to the lanes where , representing the District Athletic Board will present today's/tonight's Distric ct Runner-Up and District Champion awards along with and the Principal/ Athletic Directors of the respective schools.
+First, for the 202 23 District Runner-Up - When your nam ne is called, please step for ward to be recognized. - hing staff puts individual meda esenter time for each one.) llion around the neck of each individual, or the individual may medal themselves.
+District Champio n And now, the 20 023 District Champion in Di vision, the · When your nam ne is called, please step for ward to be recognized. • hing staff puts individual meda resenter time for each one.) llion around the neck of each i individual, or the individual may medal themselves.
+(After presentin ng) Congratulations s to the who will now adva nce to the State Tournament at Wayne Webb's Columbus Bowl on · Thanks to (site e name) and (manager) for serving as a host for the District Cha mpionship.
+Thank you for your attendance and suppo ort of Ohio High School Student-Athletes and please travel home safely.